Darkbeast-glitch/Darkbeast-glitch/README.md

-- 👋 Hi, I’m @Darkbeast-glitch
+- 👋 Hi, I’m @Darkbeast-glitch, you can call me Julius
-- 👀 I’m interested in Programming and Biomedical Engineering,
+- 👀 I’m interested in Programming and Biomedical Engineering,health,IT & Gaming
-- 🌱 I’m currently learning  React,Ionic,Reactnative
+- 🌱 I’m currently learning  React,Ionic,Reactnative,(Other courses
-- 💞️ I’m looking to collaborate on ...
+- 💞️ I’m looking to collaborate on any software i found interesting
 - 📫 How to reach me IG:julius20215 Twitter:anonafriq4

 <!---